aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 - `SageMakerStudioExecutionRoleTeam1`
 - `SageMakerStudioExecutionRoleTeam2`

-Please note, no one of the roles has [`AmazonSageMakerFullAccess`](https://docs.aws.amazon.com/sagemaker/latest/dg/security-iam-awsmanpol.html) policy attached and has only a limited set of permissions.
-In your real-life SageMaker environment you need to amend role's permissions based on your specific requirements.
+No one of the roles has [`AmazonSageMakerFullAccess`](https://docs.aws.amazon.com/sagemaker/latest/dg/security-iam-awsmanpol.html) policy attached and has only a limited set of permissions.
+In your real-world SageMaker environment you need to amend role's permissions based on your specific requirements.

 `SageMakerStudioExecutionRoleDefault` has only a custom policy `SageMakerReadOnlyPolicy` attached with a restrictive list of allowed actions.